skienzmatishun/rippreport/content/p/good-ole-boys-lose-front-teeth/index.md

 - Ruthie Campbell
 - Russell Johnson
 - Joshua Brown
-summary: Baldwin County is seeing a shift from the good ole boy, GOB, culture to a transparent and accountable government.
-This election has shown that citizens of Baldwin County are fed up with the blatant corruption.
-Catalyst, aka Scott Boone Consulting, the political promoter of GOB now has the attention of the public.
-A Catalyst candidate is a GOB candidate, plain and simple.
-The GOB and Catalyst lost some front teeth in this election.
+summary: Operatives behind Scott Boone Consulting and the Catalyst cabal funneled developer money into local elections to keep corrupt incumbents in power.
+Election financial records and campaign filings expose over a million dollars in dark money used to control mayors and city council members.
+Watch the political bite of the Good Ole Boy network crumble as angry voters finally tear down their corrupt legacy.
 authors:
 - admin
 alttags: A dusty, spiderweb-covered tube of Good Ole Boys fluoride toothpaste rests on a dirty countertop beside a sink basin
 related_articles:
 - slug: end-the-good-ole-boy-culture-in-baldwin-county
   title: END THE GOOD OLE BOY CULTURE IN BALDWIN COUNTY